 - Wounds from surgery.
 After surgery, patients are routinely given antibiotics in order to facilitate proper healing.
 If these antibiotics are not prescribed and followed up on properly, the wounds from the surgery will heal slower, which could lead to exposure to bacteria in the blood and possible contraction of sepsis.

-The sepsis injury attorneys at McGowan, Hood & Felder, LLC work to determine the cause of your injury, why it happened, and who (or what) was responsible.
+The sepsis injury attorneys at McGowan, Hood, Felder & Phillips, LLC work to determine the cause of your injury, why it happened, and who (or what) was responsible.

 Can medical negligence lead to sepsis?